radius-project/bicep-types-aws/artifacts/bicep/aws/aws.m2/default/types.md

 * **EnvironmentId**: string (ReadOnly): The unique identifier of the environment.
 * **HighAvailabilityConfig**: [HighAvailabilityConfig](#highavailabilityconfig)
 * **InstanceType**: string (Required): The type of instance underlying the environment.
+* **KmsKeyId**: string: The ID or the Amazon Resource Name (ARN) of the customer managed KMS Key used for encrypting environment-related resources.
 * **Name**: string (Required): The name of the environment.
 * **PreferredMaintenanceWindow**: string: Configures a desired maintenance window for the environment.
 If you do not provide a value, a random system-generated value will be assigned.
 * **PubliclyAccessible**: bool: Specifies whether the environment is publicly accessible.